mac1116/UmerchApp/README.md

-# Umerch 🛍️ 🦁
+# Umerch App 🛍️

-**Umerch** is a dedicated e-commerce platform built exclusively for the **University of Mindanao (UM)** community.
+**Umerch App** is a dedicated e-commerce platform built exclusively for the **University of Mindanao (UM)** community.
 Designed with Flutter, it serves as a central hub for students and faculty to buy, sell, and trade university-related essentials.

 ---